tsukinoko-kun/panic/README.md

 ## What is this?

 This is a blazingly fast reimplementation of the `Error` class in TypeScript.
 In most cases, you don't need the call stack of an `Error`.
-This implementation is a lot faster than the original `Error` class because the collection of the call stack is extremely expensive and `Panic` only collects the call stack when you access its `stack` property.
+This implementation is a lot faster than the original `Error` class because the collection of the call stack is extremely expensive and `Panic` only collects the call stack when you need it.

+It is not possible to get the call stack on demand (when you access the `stack` Property) because the used `Error.captureStackTrace` function captures the current call stack and there is no way to get the call stack of a previous function context.
+(If you know a way to do this, please let me know.)

 ## Installation